semifor/Social-Authority-Hovercard/README.md

 Social Authority Hovercard
 ==========================

+**This project has been archived because Twitter discontinued the API's that made the Social Authority score possible.
+The Social Authority API is no longer available.**

 *Note: this is a very quick and dirty example use of the [Social Authority API](http://followerwonk.com/social-authority).
 It does not work on all pages.
 We plan to update this from time to time with